Graduate Certificate in Sport Coaching

 To complete the Graduate Certificate in Sport Coaching you must pass courses with a total value of at least 60 points, including three compulsory courses from the Schedule which includes a practical placement, and one further 200 or 300-level Sport Coaching course.

 The Certificate offers the three compulsory courses as either online distance study or on-campus.
 If you would like all of your courses to be studied by distance, please ensure your optional course choice is also available by distance.
-By enrolling in the GradCertSpC flexible learning courses you will be supported through online resources, discussion forums, recorded lectures, slides, video tutorials and other electronic media.
+By enrolling in the GradCertSpC distance courses you will be supported through online resources, discussion forums, recorded lectures, slides, video tutorials and other electronic media.

 The qualification is a unique blend of practical application and theory which immerses you in the sociological, pedagogical and scientific aspects of sport and sport coaching.
 Theory and practice are linked through the completion of the practicum course where you can select a performance sport coaching context according to your interests and areas of specialisation.